 I’m sure you've already thought through some scenarios.
 And I suspect that for every scenario you’ve imagined, you can come up with reasons for and against breaking up.

 Or perhaps you’ve been thinking that your partner may at any time end the relationship.
 However, because you’ve landed on this particular page, you’re more likely to be the unhappy one who’s thinking of ending your relationship.

-I recommend that you read this article in conjunction with my article on the warning signs of a failing relationship or marriage.
+I recommend that you read this article in conjunction with my article on the warning signs of a failing relationship.

 Let's now look at answering the question about when you should break up...